fhchstr/google_hashcode/2018_qualification_self_driving_rides/README.md

     echo "in $(($SECONDS - $start)) seconds";
 done
 ```
-Here is the output (the files to submit are in the `output/` directory.
+Here is the output (the files to submit are in the `output/` directory).
 ```
 data_sets/a_example.in: score: 10
 in 0 seconds